 Word to the wise: being a homeowner in the Netherlands is a great thing when it comes to your tax situation, so ask your mortgage advisor all about the upsides of the Dutch tax system and being a homeowner.

 That important extra step: get in touch with Expat Mortgages

-Expat mortgages has top-of-the-line advisors throughout the country!
-So whether you’re interested in buying a house in Eindhoven or Amsterdam; Expat Mortgages has the right person to advise you on all the ins-and-outs of it.
+Expat Mortgages has top-of-the-line advisors in every region of the country, so whether you’re interested in buying a house in Eindhoven or Amsterdam, Expat Mortgages has the right person to advise you on all the ins-and-outs of it.

 Are you thinking of buying a house in the Netherlands?
-Have any questions about any of these steps when it comes to buying a house in the Netherlands and getting a mortgage?
+Have any questions about any of these steps when it comes to getting a mortgage?
 Let us know in the comments!